-147. The potential harms for this risk scenario are that the GM yeast could spread and persist in the environment.
+- 149. The potential harms for this risk scenario are that the GM yeast could spread and persist in the environment.
 This could lead to exposure of animals and people potentially causing adverse effects.
-The potential harms for this risk scenario for people are the same as the potential harms described in detail in Risk Scenario 1.

-148. As discussed in Chapter 1, Section 3.5, chickens and mice fed with yeast had beneficial probiotic effects.
-The yeast itself and proteins expressed in GM yeast are commonly present in the environment and there are no reports of toxicity in animals.

-149. The GM yeast could spread and persist in the environment as an invasive species and out compete native yeast.
-However, as the strains used for development of GMOs are laboratory strains that require a conducive environment for growth, they are not expected to survive in the environment.

-150. The production facility is located where the natural hosts of P. pastoris such as oak or chestnut trees do not exist.
-This will minimise the GM yeast from finding a suitable environment to spread and persist.
+The potential harms for this risk scenario for people are the same as the potential harms described in detail in Risk Scenario 1. - 150.
+As discussed in Chapter 1, Section 3.5, chickens and mice fed with yeast had beneficial probiotic effects.
+The yeast itself and proteins expressed in GM yeast are commonly present in the environment and there are no reports of toxicity in animals. - 151.
+The GM yeast could spread and persist in the environment as an invasive species and out compete native yeast.
+However, as the strains used for development of GM yeast are laboratory strains that require a conducive environment for growth, they are not expected to survive in the environment. - 152.
+The production facility is located where the natural hosts of P. pastoris such as oak or chestnut trees do not exist.
+This will minimise the GM yeast from finding a suitable environment to spread and persist. - 153.
+Further, there are no flowing waterways nearby the facility that would facilitate the GM yeast from escaping and spreading in the environment in case of any extreme weather event.